mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 ---
 # Configure email settings {#email-settings}

-Define the email settings in the dedicated section of the channel surface (i.e. message presets) configuration.
+Define the email settings in the dedicated section of the channel surface (i.e. message preset) configuration.
 Learn how to create surfaces in [this section](message-presets.md).

 ![](assets/preset-email-settings.png)